rosca-cristian/api-nest-portal-cursos-reservas/README.md

 ### Important Notes for Production

-1. **Database Migrations:** Migrations run automatically on each deployment via `npx prisma migrate deploy`
+1. **Database Schema Sync:** The database schema is synced automatically on each deployment via `npx prisma db push`.
+This approach is used because the project was initially developed with SQLite and is now using PostgreSQL in production.

 2. **Automatic Seeding:** The database is seeded automatically on first deployment.
 The seed script is idempotent and will not duplicate data on subsequent deployments.